Sydney Motorsport Park Supercars round: 2020s

 As intended, the event was announced as part of the 2020 Supercars Championship, albeit retaining its previous August slot.
 However, the event was then brought forward to June as the return race for the championship after it was suspended due to the COVID-19 pandemic.
 The event was run as a two-day daytime event run behind closed doors.
 In addition to this, it was later announced the circuit will host a second event in 2020, as in 2003 and 2004.
 After the first of these was held, won by McLaughlin, a third day/night event at the circuit was scheduled for July 2020, to replace the Winton Super400 which was postponed due to further border restrictions caused by the pandemic.
 The second 2020 event had dual tyre compounds which led to mixed race results, including the first championship race victory for Jack Le Brocq, due to high degradation and a limited tyre bank.
 Despite the mixed results, McLaughlin again won the round.
 The planned third event for the year was later cancelled.

+In 2021, with the calendar again disrupted by the pandemic, four consecutive rounds at the circuit were held in October and November to reach the minimum contractual number of 12 events.
+Anton de Pasquale was the standout driver over the month, with seven poles and five wins over the eleven scheduled races in the block.
+Meanwhile, Will Brown won his first championship race, and David Reynolds was forced to miss the second and third events due to his request for a COVID-19 vaccination exemption being denied by NSW Health after the first event.
+The final race of the fourth weekend was abandoned due to heavy rain, which was also enough to guarantee a second championship for van Gisbergen.

+In 2022 and 2025, the event was the opening round of the championship.
+The 2025 event, the first with races over three days, was notable for Cameron Waters sweeping the event with three poles, three wins and three fastest laps.
+This included a Saturday victory over Broc Feeney by 0.0308 seconds, the closest race finish since the 1983 Adelaide International Raceway round.